workstep/react-challenge/README.md

 ### Running
 Run `npm run serve` to start the dev server that will build your files with hot module replacement.
 If you need to change the port, you can find it in `webpack.config.js`.

+### Evaluation criteria
+ - All interactive aspects of the table should function intuitively.
+ - No UI frameworks, please!
+We'd like to see your styling capabilities
+ - Redux might be overkill for this table in a vacuum, but it sure is tidier and more extensible than a bunch of inline logic.
+Consider leveraging it for the steps and name filter.
+ - Keep it organized: component composition and file structure should reflect what you might see in a larger project.